- Out of stock 27in iMac suggests a new model is coming soon!

 FaceTime camera/Face ID

-In addition we’d like to see Apple improve the FaceTime camera on the iMac.
+Just above the screen is the FaceTime camera.
+Apple's been criticised recently for the poor quality of the video cameras on Macs - highlighted by the proliferation of video calling during Coronavirus lockdown.
 The iMac Pro already features a superior FaceTime camera, offering 1080p compared to 720p on the iMac.
 It’s time for his camera to make its way to the iMac.

 New iMac specs